 Children aged five years and over also had their waist circumference measured to the nearest 0.1 cm with a 2-metre anthropometric measuring tape (Lufkin W606PM).

 Each of these measurements (height, weight and waist) was taken twice for each child, and if the two measurements differed by more than 1 percent, then a third measurement was taken.
-The final height, weight and waist measurements were calculated for each child by taking the mean of the closest two measurements..
+The final height, weight and waist measurements were calculated for each child by taking the mean of the closest two measurements.

 BMI Categories